Friday, June 05, 2026

 That is why the Ascension matters, and that is also why Agenda 2030 matters.

-Regardless of who the true pope ever is at any time, if a truly Catholic agenda is going to be taken seriously, the point cannot be that Catholics merely discover a fresh political enemy, get angry for a news cycle, and then return to the same spiritual disorder that made the enemy possible.
-Agenda 2030, with its carefully managed global language and narrative deployments, its environmental deceptions, its population control instincts, its economic centralization, and its pungent totalitarian scent, is not merely a political program meant to be discussed only on Rumble; intrinsically, it is an anti-kingdom program.
+Regardless of who the true pope ever is at any given point, if a truly Catholic agenda is going to be taken seriously, the point cannot be that Catholics merely discover a fresh political enemy, get angry for a news cycle here and there, and then return to the same spiritual disorder that created the enemy in the first place and made possible our being hoodwinked by the “news” yet again.
+Agenda 2030, with its carefully managed language and narrative deployments, its environmental deceptions, its population control instincts, its economic centralization, and its pungent totalitarian scent, is not merely a political program meant to be discussed only on Rumble; intrinsically, it is an anti-Kingdom program.
 It is a vision of man, earth, authority, economy, and destiny without Christ the King.
 It is, in a word, Luciferian.

 Well-meaning Catholics, myself included both in the past and at intermittent points even now, can become enslaved to the notion that nature is the final arena of virtue, rather than the realm grace must heal, elevate, and order toward God.

-This is where the apostles were before Pentecost.
+This downward instinct is where the apostles were before Pentecost.

 When the Transfiguration, the Ascension, and Pentecost are read together rather than treated as isolated devotional scenes, a pattern emerges with enough power to correct several centuries of Christian amnesia.
 The apostles, even after having walked with Christ, eaten with Christ, watched Christ command devils and raise the dead, seen Christ transfigured in glory, and encountered Christ risen from the dead, still did not fully understand.

 This is not the question of wicked men.
 It is not the question of unbelievers.
 It is the question of Israelites whose minds had been formed by the Old Law, the prophets, the Temple, the memory of David, Roman occupation, and centuries of longing for restoration.
-They were not wrong to expect a Kingdom.
-They were wrong to assume they already understood its nature.
+They were not wrong to expect a kingdom.
+They were wrong to assume they already understood the physics of it.

 Note that Chrysostom is not mocking the apostles here.
 He is not treating them as rebels or fools.
 What he is seeing is men whose understanding has not yet been fully instructed by the Holy Ghost.